Yongzheng Emperor: Farming and land tax

 During the massive population growth in the Qing dynasty and increasing demand from peasant and military populations for grain, the Yongzheng emperor launched a grain campaign in which he incentivized officials in local and provincial governments to compete in buying land meant specifically for farming.
 The Yongzheng emperor offered officials 5-10 year tax holidays in which they were free from paying taxes.
 This campaign led to more than one million new acres of farmable land.
 While these campaigns led to more food and land for the population to use for farming, it also led to officials lying about the amount of farmable land they were contributing in order to win the tax holidays.
-These tax holidays also pushed the burden of paying the taxes elsewhere.
+These tax holidays also pushed the burden of paying taxes elsewhere.